7 Best Affordable Condo Insurance Companies of 2026

 According to a nationwide customer service analysis, Amica ranked first.

 Amica Mutual goes out of its way to make its customer service accessible and efficient.
-And if you file a condo claim, customer service is reliable and will fulfill its financial obligations by processing your claim and efficiently offering reimbursement.
+If you file a condo claim, customer service is reliable and will fulfill its financial obligations by processing your claim and efficiently offering reimbursement.

 You can reach customer service by phone during normal business hours.